 I am often thinking about how to learn bujutsu productively.
 The efficiency of body and mind is vital in the classical arts that I study and teach.
 It is hard work to make ourselves better people, but making ourselves better is the only way to move forward in bujutsu and in life.
 I work on myself regularly and think about how my mind works, as much as I work on the techniques of my school.
-Whether you want to learn sword or even hobbies unrelated to martial arts it is improtant to keep these seven points in mind.
+Whether you want to learn sword arts or even hobbies unrelated to martial arts it is important to keep these seven points in mind.

 The Magic Bean & The Beanstalk